-Taking our children to see those little ones who had no parents, no room of their own, no toys or clothes of their own was life changing.
-Through these many visits we learned that those who have little are often much more grateful than those of us who have much.
+On some trips, I took my children with me.
+We met little ones with no parents, no rooms of their own, no toys or clothes to call their own.
+Seeing their stark circumstances changed us.
+We learned that people who have little are often more grateful than people who have much.

-Why did God make such a big deal about only a bad attitude?
+Why does God make such a big deal about having a thankful attitude?

 Adapted by permission from Growing Together in Gratitude, by Barbara Rainey, FamilyLife Publishing, 2009.

 Though we wish it were so, the reality of life is not always a Cinderella story.
 But during some difficult days, I learned there was something better than a magic wand to wave away my troubles.

 This year, we challenge you to start a new tradition with your family by capturing moments and memories and sharing them with one another at year’s end.